Gymnocorymbus ternetzi – Black Tetra

 Gymnocorymbus ternetzi is very suitable for beginners.
 They make little demands on the water and the decoration.
 Because it is a very peaceful schooling fish, you can keep it together with almost all other fish.
 It is a schooling fish so keep them with at least six, but preferably much more.
 Don’t forget sufficient swimming space!

 In terms of food, the Black Tetra is not very picky.
-You can feed them with live food, frozen food.
+You can feed them with live food, or frozen food.
 You can also give them dry food, they do not always eat this immediately because they have to get used to it.
-A variation of dried and living food, flakes, granules is best as this will have all ingredients to keep them healthy.
+A variation of dried and living food, flakes, and granules is best as this will have all ingredients to keep them healthy.

 Gymnocorymbus ternetzi make little demands on the aquarium or water, as long as there is sufficient open swimming space with some plants on the edge.
 They don’t like very bright lighting.
 Dimm the lighting with some floating plants and a dark substrate.
 They certainly appreciate this.
 They also like a little current.

 In nature, fish have to deal with fluctuating temperatures.
-Keeping fish at the minimum or maximum temperature for a long time is not always desirable and can shorten the average life of the animals.
+Keeping fish at the minimum or maximum temperature for a long time is not always desirable and can shorten the average lifespan of the animals.

-Breeding Gymnocorymbus ternetzi
+Breeding Gymnocorymbus ternetzi – Black Tetra

 Breeding Gymnocorymbus ternetzi is relatively easy.
 To get them into spawning, you set the temperature at 25 to 26 degrees Celsius.
 Plant the aquarium with fine-leaved plants such as Java moss between which the eggs can be deposited.
 The eggs are laid early in the morning.
 After spawning, the parents should be removed.
 Just like most other egg-scattering species, the parents eat their own eggs.
 After a day the eggs hatch and a day later the young are swimming around freely.
 In the beginning, you can feed them with some dust food, later also with freshly hatched brine shrimp and egg yolks.